ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 val print_name : name -> unit = <fun>
 ```

-Notice a strange, and very non-functional feature of `print_name`: it modifies
+Notice a strange (and very non-functional) feature of `print_name`: it modifies
 its `access_count` parameter.
-This function is not "pure".
+This function is not "pure."
 OCaml is a
 functional language, but not to the extent that it forces functional
 programming down your throat.